DL3DV-10K/Dataset/README.md

 **Want to contribute the DL3DV-10K dataset?** Upload your video [here](https://app.box.com/s/df2splzjgd6bkwea02x8lx13wbstd62t).

 ## About
-The DL3DV-10K team is a non-profit organization with members inlcuding the authors of **[DL3DV-10K paper](https://arxiv.org/abs/2312.16256)**  and volunteers who contribute to the dataset.
-Our mission is to make large-scale of deep learning models and datasets available to the general public.
+The DL3DV-10K project is leaded by [Lu Ling](https://luling06.github.io/).
+The dataset was created through the collective efforts of the **[Dataset Collection Team](https://dl3dv-10k.github.io/DL3DV-10K/#Team)**  and dedicated volunteers.
+Our mission is to make large-scale deep learning models and datasets widely accessible to the general public.
+The core contributors to the **[Dataset Collection Team](https://dl3dv-10k.github.io/DL3DV-10K/#Team)** retain exclusive rights to interpret and define the use of the DL3DV-10K dataset.
+Details can be found in **[DL3DV-10K Terms of Use](https://github.com/DL3DV-10K/Dataset/blob/main/DL3DV-10K_term_of_use.pdf)**, disclaimer, and the [copy](https://github.com/DL3DV-10K/Dataset/blob/main/License.md).

+## Contribution and Acknowledgement
+### Dataset Contribution
+**Lu Ling**: proposed and led the project.
+Designed the pipeline of the dataset, including data acquisition and data processing.

+**Yichen Sheng**: worked on the data processing.

+**Yichen Sheng, Lu Ling, Wentian Zhao, Kun Wan, Cheng Xin, Zixun Yu, Zhi Tu, Qianyu Guo, Yawen Lu, Xuanmao Li, Aniruddha Mukherjee, Rohan Ashok, Xingpeng Sun, Xiangrui Kong**: collected and labeled the data.

+### Paper Contribution
+**Lu Ling(Corresponding author)**: worked on paper writing, conducted part of the experiments.

+**Yichen Sheng**: conducted part of the experiments.

+**Lantao Yu, Zixun Yu, Yawen Lu, Qianyu Guo, Kun Wan, Cheng Xin**: worked on proofreading.

+**Bedrich Benes, Gang Hua, Aniket Bera, Hao Kang, Tianyi Zhang**: advised on paper writing.

+### Acknowledgement
+We extend our heartfelt gratitude to our esteemed colleagues: Zhaopeng Wang, Jinghua Wu, Yueting Zhao, Haomeng Zhang, Aaditya Kharel, Izel Avila, Rahul Nahar, Mayesha Monjur, and Neel Acharya.
+Your invaluable contributions were instrumental in our endeavor to compile the DL3DV-10K dataset.

 ## BibTeX